Sustainability

 Tradeoffs are inevitable.

 Materials like “vegan leather” are great for those looking to avoid animal products, but they’re not harmless.
 Many vegan leathers (specifically PVC) are a form of plastic; therefore, they aren’t biodegradable and they can contain harmful chemicals that damage the environment.
-We’ve opted to mainly use traditional leather over “vegan” leather, but we continue to research emerging resources that offer a promise of sustainability, are non-toxic, and allow us to uphold the high standard of quality that defines our products.
+In the past, we opted to mainly use traditional leather over “vegan” leather, until we found a plant-based alternative and introduced our Nopal cactus leather line.
+We continue to research emerging resources that offer a promise of sustainability, are non-toxic, and allow us to uphold the high standard of quality that defines our products.
 Internally, we have to weigh this kind of tension when choosing materials, and we always prioritize with our customers’ best interests in mind.

 Can’t Do It Alone